 What is C-ASBA?

-C-ASBA (Centralized Application Supported By Blocked Amount) is a new method of applying for IPOs that has been developed by the CDS and Clearing Limited.
+C-ASBA (Centralized Application Supported By Blocked Amount) is a new method of applying for IPOs that CDS and Clearing Limited have developed.
 Although it is possible to apply for IPOs using the traditional paper application process by visiting your bank, it is significantly easier and faster to do so using C-ASBA.

 The working mechanism of C-ASBA is that instead of paying the entire amount of shares applied for upfront, the applicant only blocks an amount equal to the shares applied for in his/her bank account.